saimahanif38/XCUITest/README.md

 # How to use this repository

-The course is divided into the 8 different chapters and each chapter has an associated branch.
-The master branch has just the basic app without any UI tests.

 * `Master`    Branch -- Just Basic app with unit tests.
 And UI Test case with some funtionality and POM.

-You need to checkout the branch depending on the chapter you are on.